AceProgrms/Lighthouse_demo/README.md

 # Lighthouse_demo
-Bring Lighthouse into the light
+Bringing Lighthouse into the light